Facet Calculator

 What is a facet calculator?

-The calculator is a specialized tool used to determine the total number of facets on a gemstone based on its type and cut.
+The calculator determines the total number of facets on a gemstone based on its type and cut.

 Facets are the flat, polished surfaces on gemstones that enhance their brilliance and beauty.